TianheWu/Assessor360/README.md

 This repository is the official PyTorch implementation of Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment. :fire::fire::fire:

+Click into image to see different distorted level.
+You can also download [Insta360 Player](https://www.insta360.com/cn/download) to have a immersive experience.

 |Ground Truth|Distortion 1|Distortion 2|Distortion 3|Distortion 4|
 |       :---:       |     :---:        |        :-----:         |        :-----:         |        :-----:         |